Picovoice/porcupine/demo/python/README.md

 to correct library file manually using `--library_path` command line argument.
 Please refer to [README.md](/lib/README.md).

-# Demo Application Non-Blocking

-This demo offers the same functionality as standard demo except that it uses non-blocking API of PyAudio.
-The use of non-blocking API can be beneficial in platforms that have weaker CPUs (such as Raspberry Pi Zero).

 # Demo Application Offline

 It allows testing Porcupine on a corpus of audio files.
 It is mainly useful for quantitative performance benchmarking.